siusie/fragments/README.md

   1. an in-memory database
   2. an external, permanent storage service

 The storage option used is determined at run-time.

-For testing locally,
+## The _fragment_
+A fragment consists of two parts, metadata and data. *Metadata* is the details about the fragment, like its UUID, the email of the owner (stored as a SHA256 hash), its size and type, and timestamps of when it was created or updated. *Data* refers to the contents of the fragment, stored as a binary blob.
+In our design, a fragment will be split across AWS S3 (data) and Amazon DynamoDB (metadata).